zjiayao/BigTwoGame/README.md

 Big-Two Game supports multi-player, and can be invoked in a LAN environment.
 In this section, we run the server and clients on `localhost` for illustration.

-First compile the source (see previous section), then invoke the `server`:
+First compile the source (see previous section) and navigate to the `src` folder:

+    cd src

+then invoke the `server`:

     ./java BigTwoServer &